-- \sim The likelihood of violence, or physical or mental harm, to the applicant or a child. - $\sim\,$ The removal or risk of removal of a child from an applicant who has primary residence responsibilities. - \sim The removal or risk of removal of a child from the jurisdiction of the Court. - ~ The need for an applicant with primary residence responsibilities to move permanently overseas, interstate or elsewhere with a child, if consent is unreasonably refused by another person. - B. If the material change in circumstances referred to in Guideline 4 (4)(e)(ii)A.III has been caused by the applicant for assistance, the Commission must consider the circumstances surrounding that change in determining whether it is appropriate to make a grant of legal assistance to the applicant. - (iii) Assistance to parties who are not parents - A. The Commission may make a grant of legal assistance to a party who is not a parent in court proceedings relating to a parenting order under the Family Law Act 1975 if: - I. the party is significant to the care, welfare and development of the relevant child, or - II. the Commission considers it to be in the child's best interests.
+\sim The likelihood of violence, or physical or mental harm, to the applicant or a child.

+- $\sim\,$ The removal or risk of removal of a child from an applicant who has primary residence responsibilities. - \sim The removal or risk of removal of a child from the jurisdiction of the Court. - ~ The need for an applicant with primary residence responsibilities to move permanently overseas, interstate or elsewhere with a child, if consent is unreasonably refused by another person. - B. If the material change in circumstances referred to in Guideline 4 (4)(e)(ii)A.IV. has been caused by the applicant for assistance, the Commission must consider the circumstances surrounding that change in determining whether it is appropriate to make a grant of legal assistance to the applicant. - C. A grant of legal assistance for a court application for a parenting order under the Family Law Act 1975 will not be provided for any matter that does not meet the test in Guideline 4 - (4)(e)(ii)A.I. above. - (iii) Assistance to parties who are not parents - A. The Commission may make a grant of legal assistance to a party who is not a parent in court proceedings relating to a parenting order under the Family Law Act 1975 if: - I. the party is significant to the care, welfare and development of the relevant child, or - II. the Commission considers it to be in the child's best interests; and - III. the application is being made by a party who is a victim or victim-survivor who has or is experiencing family violence or the application is being made about a child or children who are victims or victim survivors who have or are experiencing family violence. - IV. the application is being made by a person with disability who is in receipt of a disability support pension, or a health care card or is noted on a health care card as a person with disability and or receives NDIS support or the application is about a child or children with disability who are in receipt of a health care card noting disability and or are in receipt of NDIS support.